 Lawyers generally cannot approach and solicit a prospective client directly unless they have had a prior professional relationship with that person.

 However, under circumstances that maintain arms-length dealings between lawyers and legal marketing plans, lead generators may contact prospective legal clients directly and refer interested consumers to lawyers who have paid to participate in the lead generation plan.
 Attorneys often “buy” zip codes in such arrangements.
 If a particular lawyer is the next one in line in your zip code, you get referred to that lawyer.
 The lawyer then tries to get you to hire him or her.

-A NetDivorce client recently sent us a letter received by snail mail a few days after she had filed her case.
+A NetDivorce client recently sent us a letter received by snail mail a few days after she had filed her uncontested divorce at her local Superior Court.
 Her divorce filing is, of course, a matter of public record.
 Anyone can go into the court and pull her spouse/partner’s name and her address.
 The letter was addressed to her husband at her address.
 It’s a fairly common situation in divorce filings that spouses/partners are still in the same household or at least receiving mail at the same address.

 The letter was from a lawyer lead generator.
 It contained phrases designed to make our client’s husband fear that his case was about to go terribly wrong with his legal interests and rights being violated – UNLESS, of course, he contacted the persuasive people at the lead generator company.

 Most people understand that they are free, if they wish, to hire a lawyer or not.
 So you might wonder what do the lead generators say in their letters to try to scare people into calling them.
 This particular letter used phrases such as, “A timely response is necessary,” “Failure to file a reply may result in the court making orders affecting….custody of children, spousal/child support and attorney fees…” and “if you fail to respond.”